How to Choose a Plant-Based Protein Powder

 Protein: 12 grams

 This is a unique blend of pea protein, hemp, chia, chlorella and potato in the concentrate form.
 Chlorella boosts the tocotrienol, tocopherol, and carotenoid profile, while potato protein increases the BCAA total.
 Acacia, inulin (prebiotic), bamboo and apple provide different types of fiber to help diversify gut bacteria, which may increase fat loss.
 Enzymes are also added to improve digestion.
-Stevia and Lo Han Guo are used to sweeten it, so there is no sugar.
+Stevia and Lo Han Guo are used to sweeten it.

 Recommendation: For those partaking in light to moderate exercise for weight loss, wanting grain-free and needing higher fiber.
-For many athletes, protein levels are going to need to be higher.
+For many serious athletes, protein levels are going to need to be higher.
+Or you can boost it by adding protein rich ingredients to a shake.

 Protein: 20 grams